 How is this possible in the Skylike generation?

 Here's a reminder of the internal structure of the new Skylike processors.
 Engineers Intel Worked hard and managed to make a complex mechanism to work in a way that he could not have in the past four generations.
 It succeeded in completely disconnecting its base frequency, the BLCK, from various operating frequencies that were connected to it, such as the PCI-Express interface controller, the communication channel with memory, and other controllers that were fully synchronized.
-Thus the processor is released from five-year chains that held it out of potential The fast And allow users to increase processor performance in exchange for higher power consumption.
+Thus the processor is released from five-year chains that held it out of potential The fast Tremendous, and allow users to increase CPU performance in exchange for higher power consumption.

 The potential release now in the SkyLike generation is significantly stronger than what we knew five years ago, since we've been able to go down to the 22 lithography in nanometers and then back to 14 nanometers.
 The heat emission of processors has been significantly reduced and our ability to cool them improves.

 Current limitations of the Skylike processor

 There are currently some limitations and conditions under which they can be implemented The fast The processor Skylike locked up.
 The first limitation at the time of writing is that the speed can only be made on certain motherboards, specifically the Z170 Advanced chipset.
 Not all boards based on this chipset support hardware acceleration.
 It is important to check the manufacturer's website in the various forums whether your motherboard is included in the list.